• Skip to primary navigation

 S&P Global Website

-S&P has released their latest ESG solutions, which include scores and they are publicly available on the website beginning February 2021.
+S&P has released its latest ESG solutions, which include scores.
+Beginning in February 2021, they will be publicly available on the website.

 How does S&P Global check different companies?
 It relies on the portfolio characteristics.